Miley Cyrus Mocks Blake Shelton Over ‘Sexiest Man Alive’ Honor Backstage At ‘The Voice’ [Video]

 “Sorry Blakey.
 Love ya!”
 Miley then teased.

-Cyrus has stayed pretty tight-lipped ever since her fellow The Voice coach and friend was named People’s ‘Sexiest Man Alive,’ though the star made it pretty clear shortly after the outlet made the announcement that she had someone else in mind for the annual honor.
+Cyrus has stayed pretty tight-lipped ever since her fellow Voice coach and friend was named People’s “Sexiest Man Alive,” though the star made it pretty clear shortly after the outlet made the announcement that she had someone else in mind for the annual honor.

-Miley shared a photo of boyfriend Liam Hemsworth with her followers on November 17, shortly after People confirmed Blake’s new title, where she hinted that the Australian actor will always be the ‘Sexiest Man Alive’ to her.
+Miley shared a photo of boyfriend Liam Hemsworth with her followers on November 17, shortly after People confirmed Blake’s new title, where she hinted that the Australian actor will always be the “Sexiest Man Alive” to her.

 Damn.
 My man lookin hunky as f❤️ck! ❤️????❤️???? pic.twitter.com/cgkkyJAGzl